 I thought it appropriate that I dive right into answering what exactly Brunswick stew is before chatting about the recipe I have for you guys today.

 Brunswick stew, with its origin having occurred in either Virginia or Georgia, is a popular southern dish traditionally made with small game meats such as squirrel, rabbit, or possum simmered in a tomato-based broth filled with a variety of vegetables such as lima beans, corn, and okra.

-As with all deep-rooted recipes, however, Brunswick stew recipes vary greatly throughout the southern states, particularly in the type (or types) of meat used.
+As with most deeply-rooted recipes, Brunswick stew varies greatly from one state to the next, particularly in the type (or types) of meat used.